rust-lang/reference/src/type-coercions.md

   }
   ```

-* The [as] type cast operator can also explicitly perform type coercion.
+* The [as] type cast operator&mdash;while not a coercion site&mdash;can be used to
+  explicitly perform type coercion.

 If the expression in one of these coercion sites is a coercion-propagating